 Chilaquiles are basically corn tortillas cut into chips that have been simmered in either green or red sauce.
 The chips can be topped with sour cream, avocado, cheese, or anything that piques your interest.
 It’s a pretty simple dish, but man, it packs a lot of flavors.

-Whether you’re looking for a dish that’s delightfully indulgent or you enjoyed Mexico City’s nightlife a little too much, there’s nothing better than a hot plate of chilaquiles.
+Whether you’re looking for a dish that’s delightfully indulgent or you enjoyed Mexico City’s nightclubs a little too much, there’s nothing better than a hot plate of chilaquiles.

 Tacos Al Pastor